JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 you to perform complex operations on your data.
 However, you should bear in mind two aspects:

-* Using full operation specification syntax (where source and target column names are passe) will lead to faster execution of your code (as Julia compiler is able to better optimize execution of such operations) in comparison to just passing a function taking a `SubDataFrame`.
+* Using the full operation specification syntax (where source and target column names are passed) will lead to faster execution of your code (as the Julia compiler is able to better optimize execution of such operations) in comparison to just passing a function taking a `SubDataFrame`.
 * Although writing `row`, `proprow`, `groupindices`, and `eachindex` looks like just passing a function they **do not** take a `SubDataFrame` as their argument.
-As we explained in this section, they are special context dependent expressions that are exceptions to the standard operation specification syntax rules.
+As we explained in this section, they are special context-dependent expressions that are exceptions to the standard operation specification syntax rules.
 They were added for user convenience (and at the same time they are optimized to be fast).